damnlie/hypernode.github.io/_posts/2014-02-12-using-the-hypernode-application-node.md

 ### SSH

-* Use the [SSH key manager](https://service.byte.nl/sshkeymanager/) at the Byte Service Panel to manage your keys.
+* Use the [SSH keys manager](https://service.byte.nl/sshkeymanager/) at the Byte Service Panel to manage your SSH-keys.
+This is installed once when we put your preview shop on Hypernode.
+If you make changes, mail us to reinstall your SSH-keys.
 * There is no password authentication.